matias-kovero/AWiB/4-RPA/README.md

 On the left you will see a list of configurable commands that you can use.
 First, We will need ``Open Browser`` (found under Web Recorder) & ``Object clone``.
 Feel free to explore other commands as well.
 IBM RPA with Automation Anywhere offers over 600 different, easily configurable command to build your RPA bots.

-You can delete a function by right-click -> Delete. //MOVE
+If you double-click a command it will be added to your bots Action List.
+If you add something by accident, you can delete a command by right-clicking it and selecting "Delete".

-On the right you will see a few bars, we are intrested on ``Variable Manager``.
+On the right-hand side you will see a few bars, we are intrested on ``Variable Manager``.
 Click on it to expand it.

 Here we have defined a few variables you will need:

-``business_id`` Here we have the business_id (y-tunnus) that our customer originally told to our chatbot.
+``business_id``, the business_id (y-tunnus) that our customer originally told to our chatbot.
-``street_address`` Here we will save the info we get from ytj.fi
+``street_address``, here we will save the info we get from ytj.fi
-``postcode`` Here we will save the info we get from ytj.fi ``city`` Here we will save the info we get from ytj.fi
+``postcode``, here we will save the info we get from ytj.fi ``city``, here we will save the info we get from ytj.fi

 #### Implementing the bot
-__1.__ To start off, open Internet Exlorer and navigate to ytj.fi
+__1.__ To start off, drag and drop ``Open Browser`` command to your Action List, just below the comment line saying: "1.
+Open browser to https://www.ytj.fi".

 __2.__ Next lets add a ``Object cloning`` and select the search box from the ytj.fi website.
 We will add the business_id value to it.